How to Make the Cutest Mini-Wreaths You’ve Ever Seen

 Step 3: Create Your Merry Christmas Salutation

 I created red, black, and brown versions, but I like the red the best and tend to use them on all of my wreaths.
 I also like the look of all lower-case letters.
-Fiddle around with different looks and see which YOU like best for your wreathes 🙂
+Fiddle around with different looks and see which YOU like best for your wreaths 🙂

 Step 4: Make Bows